goatslacker/alt/README.md

 ### ES6

 ##Typescript Definitions
 The typescript definitions for alt are located in the typings directory.
 This should be included in your project under typings/alt or whatever folder you use to manage your definitions files.
-You can import the dependencies react, flux, and eventemitter3 easily with [TSD](https://github.com/DefinitelyTyped/tsd).
+You can import the dependencies react and flux, easily with [TSD](https://github.com/DefinitelyTyped/tsd).
 From here you can reference your typings as per usual with a reference tag ```<reference path="<path>.d.ts" />```.
 Check the [alt-typescript-tutorial](https://github.com/Shearerbeard/alt-typescript-tutorial) for more information and project examples.

 Using Typescript 1.5 you can import with the legacy syntax:
 ```